Dance of Knives Rogue Leveling Guide

 - Do not linger on mobs and never stop moving

-Still trouble sustaining the channel?
+Still having trouble sustaining the channel?

 - Combo Points + Star Shards allows you to gain more total Charges.
 If you attack up to three times with Blade Shift, you gain 1 additional Charge per Combo Point.
 You can put Blade Shift on your bar in place of Poison Imbuement.